kranzuft/roadsim/README.md

 RoadSim uses CMake as the build tool.
 To build and run the project, follow these steps:

 1. Clone the repository and navigate to the project directory
+2. Run download-libraries.py (Use at own risk it's not tested).
+Or read through it for instructions on what you need.
-2. Create a build directory: `mkdir build && cd build`
+3. Create a build directory: `mkdir build && cd build`
-3. Run CMake to generate build files: `cmake ..`
+4. Run CMake to generate build files: `cmake ..`
-4. Compile the source code: `make`
+5. Compile the source code: `make`
-5. Run the compiled executable to launch the RoadSim application: `./roads`
+6. Run the compiled executable to launch the RoadSim application: `./roads`

 ## Contributing